 “Analysis Preservation” is the process which experimentalists go through to make sure that the results of their searches and measurements are useable decades into the future, by people outside of their collaboration.
 Indeed, lots of information is stored on internal ATLAS or CMS platforms, but this is not useful for, say, a theorist, who wants to figure out if their favourite new model is already excluded or not.
 And indeed, one day we will all be outside the collaboration!

 Preserving measurements is, by and large, a solved problem.
-Since measurements are typically already corrected for detector effects, preserving them is simply a matter of writing up a runnable code snippet (in the RIVET software package) which explains which events enter the selection.
+Since measurements are typically already corrected for detector effects, preserving them is simply a matter of writing up a runnable code snippet (for instance in the RIVET software package) which explains which events enter the selection.
 You can think of that as a filter, saying which collisions would have been selected and which ones not.
 Then, the detector-corrected data (in the jargon we call this “unfolded data”) stored on HEPDATA can be directly compared to a prediction which is passed though the corresponding RIVET routine.

 Preserving searches is more problematic, since the results re usually presented at “detector level”: in other words they are not corrected for detector effects.
 The problem is then that theorists with a new model don’t know how to account for detector effects, and have to make guesses, to try their best to do so.
 This is often insufficient.
 Also, the use of complex variables, machine-learning algorithms, and similar tools which sometimes depends on the detailed detector response pose further complications.

-My work in phenomenology has focused around exploiting measurements for re-interpretation.
+A big part of my early career revolved around exploiting measurements for re-interpretation.
 This has chiefly been achieved through the CONTUR project: the goal of this is to exploit the RIVET routines mentioned above, inject new physics simulations into them, and see where they would have been visible in the bank of hundreds of LHC measurements made to date.
 If they would have caused a visible variation in well-measured observables… then you can set constraints on them based on that!

 This work has led me to work also on the RIVET software package, to write the manual for CONTUR, and produce several papers studying the exclusions derived from CONTUR for new physics models such as Heavy Dark Mesons and Vector-like Quarks.